romain-abc/OpenWeatherMapBundle/README.md

 This bundle allows you to easily get the weather for a city or a location, via the OpenWeatherMap service.

-*Source based on [`OpenWeatherMap`](https://github.com/endroid/OpenWeatherMap) and Endroid [`OpenWeatherMapBundle`](https://github.com/endroid/OpenWeatherMapBundle), today deprecated.
-This new version is compatible with Symfony 5 to 6.*

 Requirements
 ------------